AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/custom-component.md

         }
     }
     ```

-8. Open the file `main.scss` in the **ui.frontend** project under `/src/main/webpack/site` and add the following line in the `/* Components */` section:
+1. Open the file `main.scss` in the **ui.frontend** project under `/src/main/webpack/site` and add the following line in the `/* Components */` section:

-    ```css
+    ```scss
     @import '../components/content/byline/scss/byline.scss';
     ```

-9. Build and compile the `ui.frontend` module using NPM:
+1. Build and compile the `ui.frontend` module using NPM:

      ```shell
     $ cd ~/code/aem-guides-wknd/ui.frontend
     $ npm run dev
     ```

-10. Build and deploy the `ui.apps` project, which will transitively include the `ui.frontend` project, to a local AEM instance using Maven:
+1. Build and deploy the `ui.apps` project, which will transitively include the `ui.frontend` project, to a local AEM instance using Maven:

     ```shell
     $ cd ~/code/aem-guides-wknd/ui.apps